HanamiGG/KupoTradeMaster/README.md

 No auto-posting, no auto-cancelling, no auto-buying.
 If you want a real undercutter, Dagobert is the community standard and it does that job well.
 KupoTradeMaster is the "help me decide what to trade" tool.

 ## Credits

-Market data from Universalis.
-Built on Dalamud.
-Inspired by TradeSkillMaster and OSRS Flipping Utilities.

-## Credits